 The very last piece we chose was this beautiful chandelier, and that’s because I had a really hard time deciding on a light for this space.
 I knew I wanted a light in a simple design, something that was fairly delicate, and nothing that was big and bulky because I knew that would obstruct the sightline into her room.
 So although I had a fairly good idea of what I was looking for I couldn’t make a decision.

-I bounced back and forth between a classic gold finish, something painted in a fun and youthful color, like pink or blue, simple rattan (it’s definitely having a moment!) or a vintage chandelier with wood beads.
+I bounced back and forth between a classic gold finish, something painted in a fun and youthful color, like pink or blue, simple rattan or a vintage chandelier with wood beads.
 But I kept coming back to this classic aged brass chandelier.
-I loved how classic it felt, but at the same time it was still playful.
+I love how classic it feels, but at the same time, it is still playful.
 Our girl gave her stamp of approval and now she tells me it’s her favorite part of her new bedroom.
-I don’t think I could choose a favorite…

 Toddler Girl’s Pink Bedroom | Design & Decor Sources